We've been talking about different kinds of prayer to help you find your prayer strengths. Last time we talked about the prayer of praise.

 When God speaks, either directly or through someone else, it deepens the relationship.
 This is another principle of God.
 He desires a close relationship.
 When I have been the messenger or the recipient, it reminds me that I’m on God’s mind.
 He’s not too busy to think about me or his schedule too crowded to make time.
 I’m on God’s heart and He wants me to know it.
 And further, He has great plans and is working them out.

 Expecting God to speak is part of practicing God’s presence.
 To practice God’s presence is to walk deliberately with God.
 It’s to go through our day aware of God.
 It’s to make choices that honor God.
-It’s to do our best not to offend Him, lest he flee.
+It’s to do our best not to dishonor Him.
 Whether in the church lobby or at a churro stand, in private time or the public square, God’s voice comes calling.
 And when it does, God is near.

 No wonder God is so insistent upon using prophecy.
 It’s a means of relationship.
 It’s a means of building the Body.
 It’s a means of accomplishing His plans.
 Several times in the Bible God says to be eager to prophesy.
 So let’s be eager.

 What is the definition of prophetic prayer?

 What did God tell Jeremiah in order to reassure him?

 Do you think God speaks to you?
 In what ways?

 Has God ever given you a message for someone else?